Chart Color Schemes

 Woonona has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 12 projects likely influencing the region.
-Notable ones are Woonona Place, The Plaza Woonona Specialist Retail and Recreational Centre, MH Property Woonona-Bulli RSL Townhouse Development, and 481-485 Princes Highway Multi Dwelling Housing Development.
-Below is a list of those most relevant.
+AreaSearch has identified twelve projects likely to affect this region.
+Notable projects include Woonona Place, The Plaza Woonona Specialist Retail and Recreational Centre, MH Property Woonona-Bulli RSL Townhouse Development, and 481-485 Princes Highway Multi Dwelling Housing Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.